browniebroke/deezer-python/CONTRIBUTING.md

 A reminder for maintainers on how to publish a new version to PyPI.
 Before starting, make sure all builds are completed.

-Trigger the `release` workflow with the version part you want to bump as argument (major, minor or patch).
+Trigger the `Publish` workflow with the version part you want to bump as argument (major, minor or patch).
 This will:

 -   Update the version in the code, create the git tag and push it.